Chi Wang

-Dr. Chi Wang (born 1932) is a professor of U.S.-China relations and modern China at Georgetown University, where he contributed to the establishment of Georgetown's PhD program in Asian History and is co-chair of the U.S.-China Policy Foundation.
+Chi Wang (1930 – June 28, 2024) was a Chinese-American professor of U.S.-China relations and modern China at Georgetown University, where he contributed to the establishment of Georgetown's PhD program in Asian History and was co-chair of the U.S.-China Policy Foundation.
 Established in 1995, the foundation supports various activities through its Committee for U.S. Libraries and Museum Exchange.
-At Georgetown, Dr. Wang also contributed to the establishment of Georgetown's PhD program in Asian History Prior to his current positions, Dr. Wang was the head of the Chinese Section at Library of Congress and had worked in the field of librarianship for forty-eight years before retiring from LC in October 2004.
+At Georgetown, Wang also contributed to the establishment of Georgetown's PhD program in Asian History.
+Wang was the head of the Chinese Section at Library of Congress and worked in the field of librarianship for forty-eight years before retiring from LC in October 2004.

-Early life and education
+Background

-Wang was born in 1932.
+Wang was born in 1930.
 His father, Wang Shuchang was a general of the Northeastern Army.
 As a child, Wang lived in Peking.
 Following the onset of the Second Sino-Japanese War, he moved with his family across Henan, Hebei, Hong Kong and Shanghai.
-He returned to Peking after the outbreak of the Attack on Pearl Harbor.
+He returned to Peking after the attack on Pearl Harbor.

-In 1949, he left China to study in the United States.
-Wang received high school, college, and graduate in the United States.
+In 1949, Wang left China to study in the United States, where he received high school, college, and graduate education.
 He obtained a Bachelor's degree in agriculture from the University of Maryland, and his PhD at Georgetown University in 1969.

+Wang died after a long illness in Woodburn, Virginia, on June 28, 2024, at the age of 94.